vadimgrn/usbip-win2/README.md

   - You can send real-time trace messages to WinDbg by modifying in \"*Advanced Log Session Options*\".
 - If your testing machine suffer from BSOD (Blue Screen of Death), you should get it via remote debugging.
   - `WinDbg` on virtual machines would be good to get logs

-#### How to get usbip forwarder log
-- usbip-win transmits usbip packets via a userland forwarder.
-  - forwarder log is the best to look into usbip packet internals.
-- edit `usbip_forward.c` to define `DEBUG_PDU` at the head of the file
-- compile `usbip.exe` or `usbipd.exe`
-- `debug_pdu.log` is created at the path where an executable runs.

 #### How to get linux kernel log
 - Sometimes Linux kernel log is required